mykeln/teslaprep/README.md

 ### Exterior inspection
 * Check for correct vehicle body color and wheels.
 * Inspect body exterior paint for defects.
+NOTE: By and large, this should really be the only time you reject a delivery.
 * Inspect vehicle underside (front & rear) for signs of damage.
 * Check for any obvious body panel misalignment.
 * Inspect wheel rims for damage.